gecko0307/dagon/doc/Conf Files.md

 * `log.timestampTags` - `0` or `1`, disables or enables timestamps in log messages.
 Default is `0`
 * `log.levelTags` - `0` or `1`, disables or enables level tags in log messages.
 Default is `1`
 * `log.file` - enables logging to file, specifying the filename.
 File output for the logger is disabled by default
+* `appDataFolder` - game data folder name in `APPDATA` directory (`HOME` under Linux).
+These value override default one hardcoded in the application
 * `window.width`, `window.height` - size of the game window.
 These values override default ones hardcoded in the application
 * `window.resizable` - `0` or `1`, allow the user to resize the window or not (in windowed mode).
 Default is `1`
 * `window.x`, `window.y` - window position (in windowed mode).
 If not specified, the window is centered on the screen
 * `window.title` - window title text.
 This value overrides default one hardcoded in the application
 * `fullscreen` - `0` or `1`, run in windowed or fullscreen mode.
 This value overrides default one hardcoded in the application
 * `vsync` - `0` for immediate buffer swap; `1` for synchronization with the vertical retrace; `-1` for adaptive vsync.
 Default is `1`
+* `stepFrequency` - number of logic update cycles per second.
+This can be set to `auto` to synchronize updates with the display refresh rate.
+Default is `60`
 * `hideConsole` - `0` or `1`, show or hide the console window.
 It is convenient to leave it when debugging the game and hide it for end users.
 Default is `0`
 * `locale` - locale that should be loaded.
 This option overrides automatically selected locale based on system language and region.
 For example, `locale: "en_US";` means that application will try load `locales/en_US.lang` file and will ignore system language
 * `gl.debugOutput` - `0` or `1`, force disable or enable OpenGL debug output.
 Default is `1` in debug builds, `0` in release builds.
 This option is ignored if `logLevel` is higher than `"debug"`